Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 <details><summary>Form</summary>
 <img src="docs/validation/form-js-validation.png">
 </details>
 Two warnings were flagged.
 Two undeclared variables are in the Form script (form.js).
-The code for the form was copied from the emailJS website.
-The variables exist as such because the whole JavaScript script has been seperated down into several files and there is no inline code in the html file.
+This is because the code for the form has been taken from the emailJS website which uses some different functionality.
+The code for this project has been seperated into different files and there is no inline code in the html files.

 ### Accessibility